 Dr. Pat Luse is among the most highly trained chiropractors in America today.
 He has earned the rare distinction of holding degrees in both Chiropractic Medicine and Chiropractic Orthopedics.

 He has gone on to receive certifications in Spinal Rehab and Spinal Trauma and has successfully treated thousands of seriously injured patients.
 He is also a certified lifestyle coach and helps patients regain their health by changing their lifestyle.

 God is a priority in the lives of Pat and wife, Teresa, who are very actively involved with their family (5 sons and 3 daughters), their church, and their community.

 Dr. Luse has practiced in South Sioux City, Nebraska for over 35years and has helped thousands regain their health.
-Tri-State Chiropractic has achieved a degree of success, which places it among the top 1% of chiropractic clinics in the country.
+Tri-State Physicians and Physical Therapy Clinic has achieved a degree of success, which places it among the top 1% of chiropractic clinics in the country.
 Dr. Luse is nationally known for his work in the field of chiropractic and has earned the prestigious "Excellence in Chiropractic Service Award".

 Dr. Tim Luse